Mere Sanam: Story

 After several misunderstandings and an altercation with goons at the nightclub of the hotel, because of Neena, Kumar and Neena fall in love and express their desire to marry to Mr. Mehra, who disapproves.
+Kumar also gets friendly with Pyarelal.

-Subsequently, Neena and her mother are given some intimate photographs of Kumar and Kamo by Kamo, alias Kamini (Mumtaz (actress)), who has been paid by Shyam to do so.
-But her greed makes her blackmail Shyam to give her more money to keep these secrets, whereupon he gets her killed.
-Kumar, to prove his innocence, barges into Kamini's room to find her dead, and is thus framed for her murder by eyewitnesses who see him there!
+Subsequently, Shyam meets up with Kamini "Kamo" and pays her to try and seduce Kumar and take photographs of the encounter, while the seduction fails Kamo gets some photos which Shyam shares with Neena and her mother.
+Then Kamo blackmails Shyam to give her more money to keep these secrets, whereupon he gets her killed.
+Kumar, to prove his innocence over the photos, barges into Kamini's room to find her dead, and is thus blamed for her murder by eyewitnesses who see him there!

-Savitri Devi is united with her husband, on a chance meeting, but Neena has already left with her friend Pyarelal (Rajendra Nath), who enlightens her about her true father, Shyam's bad intentions for her, and Kumar's innocence in Kamo's murder.
+Savitri Devi is united with her husband, on a chance meeting, Pyarelal deduces Neena’s father’s identify and takes Neena away, and tells her about her true father, Shyam's bad intentions for her, and Kumar's innocence in Kamo's murder.
 Both of them chance to hear Shyam plotting to get Kumar shot at the beat of cymbals, to be killed during a dance performance at the International club.
 Pyare silences the real dancer and replaces Neena with her and thus they are able to save Kumar from an untimely ghastly death.
 But Shyam grabs hold of Neena and escapes in his car to his hide out.
 He is chased by Kumar and overpowered there, along with the timely arrival of the police, thus resulting in a happy ending of the real family uniting together.